Hey, you did it! Well, almost. The 21-22 school year is almost over. Sending virtual high fives your way!

-The heat is already here; you don’t need to be reminded it’s summer time!
-And hopefully you’ve already enrolled in your Primavera Online Summer School course.
-If not, you can still sign up for one last summer session by Friday, June 25 here.
+The heat is already here; you don’t need to be reminded summer is fast approaching.
+Hopefully you’ve already enrolled in your Primavera Online Summer School course.
+If not, there is plenty of time still; classes start June 1.

 We were thinking, since you can take Primavera coursework virtually anywhere, and you have a little more flexibility to work at your pace, you might need some ideas to explore this summer!

-And yes, it’s hot.
-But you really can still enjoy the outdoors here in Arizona.
-For one, outdoors is generally more free than indoor public places.
-And for another, Arizona really does have unique places to see you may not find other places in the country.
+Don’t listen to the naysayers; you can still enjoy the outdoors here in Arizona.
+For one, the great outdoors is generally cheaper than indoor public places.
+For another, Arizona has unique places to see you may not find other places in the country.